ABOUT US

 Years 7 and 8 Transition to Secondary School

 SGHS Foundation scholarships are available to students commencing secondary school to assist with the expenses and resources that are required.
 Families experiencing financial hardship are eligible to apply.
 Applications are made to the Principal to support students in a variety of ways which are determined by individual circumstances.
-The scholarships are for the first two years, prior to students becoming illegible for the Public Education Foundation and Harding Miller scholarships for female students progressing to Year 9.
+The scholarships are for the first two years, prior to students becoming eligible for the Public Education Foundation and Harding Miller scholarships for female students progressing to Year 9.
 The Year Advisor of Year 8 will identify students who would qualify for the Harding Miller scholarship and assist with the student application.

 Grants for state and national representation